gcunhase/PaperNotes/notes/char2wav.md

 ## [Char2Wav: End-to-End Speech Synthesis](https://openreview.net/forum?id=B1VWyySKx)
 Jose Sotelo, Yoshua Bengio, et al., Submitted on 18 Feb 2017 (ICLR Workshop 2017)

-TLDR; End-to-end learning model for speech synthesis where the input X is the text or phoneme sequence to be generated and the ouput Y is a sequence of acoustic features.
+TLDR; End-to-end learning model for speech synthesis where the input X is the spectrogram of the text or phoneme sequence to be generated and the ouput Y is a sequence of acoustic features.

 ### Key Points
 * Model stages: